EagleEye33/WyattCC/_posts/2022-01-02-simpleCRUDapp-built-with-php-and-mysql.md

 This is an experimental project to learn how php and mysql are used to create a CRUD application.

-Their is no link to interact with the content, but you can visit the source code [here](https://github.com/wyattcolyn/simpleCRUDapp){:target="blank"}
+There is currently no link to interact with the content, but you can visit the source code [here](https://github.com/wyattcolyn/simpleCRUDapp){:target="blank"}